What are the minimum system requirements for running Citrix Hypervisor?

 If your existing version of Citrix Hypervisor or XenServer is no longer in support, you cannot upgrade or update directly to the latest version of Citrix Hypervisor.

-- For XenServer and 6.5 Service Pack 1, you can first upgrade to XenServer 7.1 Cumulative Update 2 and then upgrade from XenServer 7.1 Cumulative Update 2 to Citrix Hypervisor 8.0.
+- For XenServer 7.0, 6.5, and 6.2, you can first upgrade to XenServer 7.1 Cumulative Update 2 and then upgrade from XenServer 7.1 Cumulative Update 2 to Citrix Hypervisor 8.2 Cumulative Update 1.

-- For other 6.x versions of XenServer, you cannot upgrade to the latest version and must create a fresh installation of Citrix Hypervisor 8.0.
+- For other 6.x versions of XenServer, you cannot upgrade to the latest version and must create a fresh installation of Citrix Hypervisor 8.2 Cumulative Update 1.

-- For out-of-support 7.x current releases of XenServer, you cannot upgrade to the latest version and must create a fresh installation of Citrix Hypervisor 8.0.
+- For out-of-support 7.x current releases of XenServer, you cannot upgrade to the latest version and must create a fresh installation of Citrix Hypervisor 8.2 Cumulative Update 1.

 Any other upgrade path for these out-of-support versions is not supported.